Seed to Harvest: A Hands-On Vegetable Gardening Class

 What is a succession-planting calendar for spring through fall?

 Succession planting just means sowing in waves instead of all at once, so a bed keeps producing rather than dumping its whole crop in a single week.
-The printed planting calendar you take home maps it out for you: cool-weather crops in spring and fall, heat lovers through summer, and a fresh sowing every couple of weeks for the things you eat steadily.
+The planting plan you build in the workshop maps it out for you: cool-weather crops in spring and fall, heat lovers through summer, and a fresh sowing every couple of weeks for the things you eat steadily.

 It's the difference between forty heads of lettuce all at once and a steady salad all season long.
+For the fast, eat-them-often crops (lettuce, radishes, beans, spinach), a new short row every one to two weeks keeps the harvest coming without burying you.
 We won't print the whole year out here, but the workshop maps out what comes ripe and when, and turns that into a sowing schedule for your own beds.

 Can you grow vegetables in pots, or do you need a full acre?